-gibles.
-In its early version, the rule of thumb said that 25% of the profit of a business is attributable to its IP.
-During the course of time, the rule was extended to different ranges extending from 10% to 35%.
-Further, the profitsplit method was often downgraded to a secondary method used to corroborate or "sanity check" the results of other primary valuation methods.
-The good thing with this simplification was that-once the percentage range was commonly accepted-its results were easy to comprehend for uninvolved recipients like auditors, judges, or bankers.
+profit of a business is attributable to its IP.
+During the course of time, the rule was extended to different ranges extending from 10 percent to 35 percent.
+Further, the profit-split method was often downgraded to a secondary method used to corroborate or "sanity check" the results of other primary valuation methods.
+The good thing with this simplification was that-once the percentage range was commonly accepted-its results were easy to comprehend for uninvolved recipients like auditors, judges or bankers.

-More Sophisticated.
 On the other hand, the profit-split method became much more sophisticated through financial modeling.
 Financial modeling is a tool to solve a valuation problem with different unknown variables and different assets to be valued within one and the same model.
-Typically, such models have some fixed limitations, for example enterprise value, total profit, and WACC.
-The model simulates-within such limitsthe unknown variables such that the outcome is most plausible.
+Typically, such models have some fixed limitations, for example, enterprise value, total profit, and WACC.
+The model simulates-within such limits-the unknown variables such that the outcome is most plausible.
 As a mathematical method, financial modeling is some sort of dynamic programming, where different parts of a problem (subproblems) are solved independently and then combined to reach an overall solution.
 Computer software greatly fostered the diffusion of financial modeling in valuation.
 However, its complexity results in reduced transparency; uninvolved recipients have problems to fully comprehend the results of such valuations.
-Therefore, financial modeling is the preferred method for internal use.
+Therefore, financial modeling is the preferred method for internal use

-Profit-Split- From its Origins to Uniloc
+Profit-Split-From its Origins to Uniloc

 The profit-split method was pioneered 50 years ago by Robert Goldscheider, one of the early masterminds in technology transfer.3 At the time, Goldscheider worked as special counsel in technology transfer and licensing issues for Philco Corporation, a consumer electronics company based in Philadelphia.
 Outside North America, Philco sold its products in 18 countries through licensing arrangements with local companies.
-The license agreements included various product technologies and patents, trade secrets and know-how, and a set of marketing intangibles including trademarks, photos, drawings, and other copyrighted materials.
+The license agreements included various product technologies and patents, trade secrets and knowhow, and a set of marketing intangibles including trademarks, photos, drawings and other copyrighted materials.
 Further, Philco supplied key components under favorable terms to its licensees.
-For this bundle of IP and supply rights, each licensee paid a royalty rate of 5%.
+For this bundle of IP and supply rights, each licensee paid a royalty rate of 5 percent.
 All licensees operated successfully in their local markets.